Saksham-P/UnitySnakeGame/README.md

 https://user-images.githubusercontent.com/84263133/190878569-664c4f12-13fa-48c6-9135-93910709a9cf.mp4

-Most of the code yet hasn't been commented and I will try to get that done as soon as I get time
+All the Code has been commented and described, with updated fintess calculations to make the snakes learn to go for food rather than stay alive the longest